Large Language Models are Contrastive Reasoners: Experiment

 \paragraph{The impact of prompt selection on Zero-shot-CP} We explore different contrastive prompts and their combination with Zero-shot-CoT.
-Table~\ref{table:templates} outlines performance using 9 different templates with three classes.
-The first category is contrastive prompts only, we found "Let’s give a correct and a wrong answer." achieves the best results.
+Table~\ref{table:templates} outlines performance using 9 different templates with two classes.
+The first category is related to correct and wrong answers.
+We found "Let’s give a correct and a wrong answer." achieves the best results in general.
 "Let's first give a wrong answer, then give the correct answer." performs well on AQUA-RAT but it performs worse on other datasets.
 "Let's first give the correct answer, then give a wrong answer." generally performs well on the four datasets, meaning that providing the correct answer first and then the incorrect answer generally leads to better results.
-The trigger word "incorrect" performs slightly worse than "wrong", and the trigger word "Please" performs much worse than "Let's".
+The trigger word "incorrect" performs similarly to "wrong", and the trigger word "Please" performs much worse than "Let's".
 This is likely because, in the pre-training and fine-tuning data, there are slightly fewer occurrences of "incorrect" compared to "wrong" in samples related to correct and incorrect answers, and "Please" is rarely present as this type of data is generally not dialogue data.
+"Let's give a correct answer." performs well on the multiple-choice question dataset AQUA-RAT, but the performances on other three mathematical reasoning tasks are not satisfactory.
+This indicates that, for multiple-choice questions, only providing a correct answer is equivalent to eliminating several incorrect answers.
+However, for questions without options, outputting an incorrect answer is helpful.

+Table~\ref{table:results_correct_only} in Appendix~\ref{appendix:extra_results} gives more comparative results between "Let's give a correct and a wrong answer." and "Let's give a correct answer."
+We find that, except for multiple-choice reasoning tasks, providing a wrong answer is more effective than only giving the correct answer.
+We also printed the token output probabilities for different prompts.
+As shown in Figure~\ref{fig:token_prob} in Appendix~\ref{appendix:extra_results}, we find that adding prompts to generate incorrect answers changes the output probability distribution, Zero-shot-CP makes GPT-4 more confident in the ground truth answer.

-The second type of template combines CP with Zero-shot-CoT, and we found that starting with the steps performs better than starting with the correct and wrong answers.
-The third type of template is the standard Zero-shot and Zero-shot-CoT, which we have compared before.
+The second type of template in Table~\ref{table:templates} connects to Zero-shot-CoT, and we found that starting with the steps performs better than starting with the correct and wrong answers.
 Overall, it appears that Zero-shot-CoT-CP ("Let's think step by step and give both a correct answer and a wrong answer.") performs the best.